Techniques for Residual Powder Recycling 3D Printing

 A closed-loop pneumatic system to automatically recycle and reuse metal powders in metal 3D printers.
 The system features a sealed pneumatic transfer channel to prevent powder collisions and maintain powder roundness.
 It uses controlled powder flow rates, gas flotation, and optimized gas flow to avoid powder stratification.
 The system also includes sieving, mixing, filtering, and powder monitoring components.

-8. Sealed Chamber System for Excess Powder Reclamation and Pollution Prevention in 3D Printing
+8. Sealed Chamber Powder Recycling System with Negative Pressure and Filtration for 3D Printing

 MICROJET TECHNOLOGY CO., LTD., 2018